mebusy/notes/dev_notes/IAP.md

 }
 // Read the contents
 let receipt = Data(contentsOf: url)

 ```

 #### Tips for using OpenSSL

+ - OpenSSL doesn't actually ship with iOS.
+You have to build it and include it in your app yourself.
  - Build your own static library (.a file)
     - Not a dynamic library
  - Include Apple Root CA Certificate
     - Available online
+        - When it comes to the actual certificate check, you can download the Apple Root certificate authority's certificate from the Apple site.
+        - And you can use that certificate to actually perform that check using OpenSSL to see that it is a verified document from Apple.
     - If bundled in app, watch out for expiry
  - Documentation online

 #### Downloading pre-built solutions

+ - maybe download a pre-build solution from github
  - Convenience comes at a price
     - Reusing code brings with it bugs and vulnerabilities
     - Single exploit affects many